 People who try to please others either want to be accepted have abandonment issues.

 Giving Too Much in Relationships

-People with low self-esteem and abandonment issues always want to put in their best in everything including places where it’s not needed.
+People with low self-esteem and abandonment issues always want to do their best in everything, including places where it’s not needed.

 Inability to Trust Others